SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 ![TaskCenter](./images/tc270.png)

-6.5 Open your **BTP Launchpad instance**, provisioned by the booster in step 1 of this documentation.
-You can access the Launchpad instance from your SAP BTP subaccount cockpit.
-Your Launchpad url could look similar to the following: https://&lt;subaccount&gt;.launchpad.cfapps.&lt;region&gt;.hana.ondemand.com/site?siteId=3b3cdbd3-1234-5678-abcd-6ac28ff692d5#Shell-home
+6.5 Open your **SAP BTP Launchpad instance**, provisioned by the booster in step 1 of this documentation.
+You can access the Launchpad from your SAP BTP subaccount cockpit in the **Instances and Subscriptions** section.
+Your Launchpad url should look similar to the following: https://&lt;subaccount&gt;.launchpad.cfapps.&lt;region&gt;.hana.ondemand.com/site?siteId=3b3cdbd3-1234-5678-abcd-6ac28ff692d5#Shell-home

-6.5 Now login with your dedicated manager test user (in our case Caroline) using your IAS login.
+6.5 Now login with your dedicated manager test user (in our case Caroline) using your SAP IAS login.

 ![TaskCenter](./images/tc280.png)

-6.2 You should now see the Task Center and the Task Center Administration tile with the user context of Caroline.
+6.2 You should now see the **SAP Task Center** and the **SAP Task Center Administration** tiles with the user context of Caroline.

 ![TaskCenter](./images/tc290.png)

-6.3 Open the Task Center application to see the tasks which you created in SuccessFactors
+6.3 Open the SAP Task Center app to see the tasks which you created in SAP SuccessFactors

 ![TaskCenter](./images/tc230.png)

 ### APPENDIX

 ## Implementation without full scope IAS/IPS integration

-In case you don't have a full scope integration between IAS/IPS and your SAP SuccessFactors instance, you can also assign a user UUID manually to your corresponding SAP SuccessFactors users.
+In case you don't have a full scope integration between IAS/IPS and your SAP SuccessFactors instance, you can also assign a user UUID manually to your SAP SuccessFactors users.
 As this approach was also used during the evaluation phase of the use case, we would like to share it with you.

-This might be suitable for a test system for which you e.g. have configured an integration between IAS and SAP SuccessFactors but you haven't configured IPS integration.
+This concept might be suitable for a test system for which e.g. you have configured an integration between IAS and SAP SuccessFactors but you haven't configured IPS integration.
 Or in case you're facing issues when provisioning users between SAP SuccessFactors and IAS.

-Setting the required user UUID mapping for an SAP SuccessFactors user, can be done using the respective SCIM API and a user having the required authorizations to call it (e.g. SAP SuccessFactors admin user).
+Setting the required user UUID mapping for an SAP SuccessFactors user, can be done manually by using the respective SCIM API and a user having the required authorizations to call it (e.g. SAP SuccessFactors admin user).

 **!
 Important !**